 Modifying BIOS settings could be tricky and it is different for each type of motherboards and BIOS.
 By default, the latest computers come with VT-x enabled, but if you have an older type computer, then you must enable it if it’s really required to install and run specific OS or applications.
 Even though it is easy to do, I highly recommend checking the manual or online guide of your motherboard vendor.

 All the latest processors and motherboards support virtualization technology (vt-x/AMD-v).
-If you have old PC, double check the processor model for this feature.
+If you have an old PC, double check the processor model for this feature.
 Before play around in BIOS, use the appropriate tools to detect the current VT-X status from OS level.
 If it’s already enabled (detected by these tools), then no changes required in BIOS.

 It can be found under ‘Advanced Chipset settings’ in AWARD BIOS.
 Normally these vt-x/AMD-v extension settings will be available in advanced settings on most of the motherboards.

 After you have changed the settings to disable or enable, it’s recommended to shut down the computer for minimum 10 seconds and restart it (Cold Restart) to take effect.
 Latest motherboards automatically detect these type of changes and do the cold restart.
 Whenever I change VT setting in my motherboard, it delays the restart automatically.

 1) If your processor is made by Intel, use this free utility to see the result which operating system is sensing.

 2) To check the status of AMD-V, AMD users can download AMD-V detection utility here.

 3) There is a tool available from Microsoft which will work on both Intel and AMD processor Windows OS computers.

 Installation is not required here, execute the EXE file and the following result will appear.

-One of these above tools will help you to identify vt-x/amd-v support in your laptop or desktop computer.
+One of these above tools will help you to identify vt-x/AMD-v support on your laptop or desktop computer.